-28.0 The following health, safety and wellbeing topics are listed alphabetically.

-- They are intended as an outline of the arrangements made.
+- 26.0 The following health & safety topics are listed alphabetically.
+They are intended as an outline of the arrangements made.
 As illustrated in the graphic in Section 3.1 above the health and safety management system is extensive and consists of documents, posters, training, standard operating procedures and many other aspects.
-Within a basic structure there are day - to day decisions, dynamic risk assessments and risk assessments being updated, new guidance being received and new training being absorbed. - 28.1 Where there is a reference to a document or other reference please note this draft is using a standard form of words until the agreed arrangements are confirmed. - 28.2 The governors and school management are aware that there is additional other than occupational health and safety law that may affect what is commonly called "health and safety".
-This includes licensing law, highway and transport legislation, food safety, environmental management and the area - of civil law. - 29.0 Accidents (this includes near-miss incidents and cases of aggression and violence) Reporting
+Within a basic structure there are day day decisions, dynamic risk assessments and risk assessments being updated, new guidance being received and new training being absorbed. - 26.1 Where there is a reference to a document or other reference please note this draft is using a standard form of words until the agreed arrangements are confirmed. - 26.2 The governors and school management are aware that there is additional other than occupational health and safety law that may affect what is commonly called "health and safety".
+This includes licensing law, highway and transport legislation, food safety, environmental management and the area of civil law.

+27.0 Accidents (this includes near-miss incidents and cases of aggression and violence) Reporting

-29.1 There is a legal requirement to report certain accidents under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 usually called RIDDOR.
+27.1 There is a legal requirement to report certain accidents under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 usually called

+RIDDOR.

-All accidents are to be reported in line with the procedures contained in the Policy and Procedures for Reporting Incidents of Violence, Injuries, Diseases and Dangerous Occurrences'.
-Accident and incident forms, which are available from the medical and staff room, are to be sent to the Delegated services or the school's competent person.
+All accidents are to be reported in line with the procedures contained in the 'Policy and Procedures for Reporting Incidents of Violence, Injuries, Diseases and Dangerous Occurrences'.
+Accident and incident forms, which are available from the medical and staff room, are to be sent to the School Business Manager who will forward onto Delegated services (Where applicable)

-29.2 This procedure will be brought to the attention of all employees.
+27.2 This procedure will be brought to the attention of all employees.
 All employees and pupils will be encouraged to report near misses so that potentially hazardous situations can be dealt with before an incident occurs.

-30.0 Administration of Medicines and support for pupils and other people with medical conditions
+28.0 Administration of Medicines and support for pupils and other people with medical conditions

-Arrangements for the administration of medication in the school will be in accordance with the "Supporting Pupils with Medical Conditions Policy 2016 and "Supporting pupils at school with MedCon(formerly known as the Administration Medicines) First Aid and Dealing with Bereavement V1.0 2014.
+Arrangements for the administration of medication in the school will be in accordance with the "Supporting Pupils with Medical Conditions Policy 2016 and "Supporting pupils at school with MedCon(formerly known as the Administration of Medicines) First Aid and Dealing with Bereavement V1.0 2014.